Local Decoding in Distributed Compression: Preliminaries and Problem Statement

 A rate pair $(R_1,R_2)$ is said to be achievable with \emph{strong locality} if That is, by probing only a constant number (independent of~$n$) of symbols, the error probability of the local decoder goes to zero as the blocklength increases.
 By contrast, $(R_1,R_2)$ is said to be achievable with \emph{weak locality} if

-Weak locality is always achievable through the naive concatenation scheme that decomposes source sequences $X^n$ and $Y^n$ into consecutive blocks of size $b$ for $j=1,2,\ldots$ and compresses each block $(X^b(j),Y^b(j))$ independently using a Slepian-Wolf code operating at the desired $(R_1,R_2)$.
-Given $i\in[n]$, the local decoder accesses block $j=\lceil i/b\rceil$ of each of the sources (thereby reads $b(R_1+R_2)$ compressed bits), and outputs the estimates of the $i$-th bit of $X^n$ and $Y^n$.
-By letting $\rwc=b(R_1+R_2)$ in Theorem~\ref{thm:slepianwolf} we get: \begin{corollary}[Naive concatenation] For any source $p_{XY}$ and any $(R_1,R_2)$ in the interior of the rate region, the concatenation scheme achieves weak locality:
+Weak locality is always achievable through the concatenation scheme where source sequences $X^n$ and $Y^n$ are decomposed into length $b$ sequences for $j=1,2,\ldots$ and each block $(X^b(j),Y^b(j))$ is independently compressed using a Slepian-Wolf code operating at the desired $(R_1,R_2)$.
+Given $i\in[n]$, the local decoder decodes block $j=\lceil i/b\rceil$ (thereby reading $b(R_1+R_2)$ compressed bits), and outputs the estimates of the $i$-th bit of $X^n$ and $Y^n$.
+By letting $\rwc=b(R_1+R_2)$ in Theorem~\ref{thm:slepianwolf} we get: \begin{corollary}[Concatenation] For any source $p_{XY}$ and any $(R_1,R_2)$ in the interior of the rate region \eqref{eq:sw_region}, the concatenation scheme achieves weak locality:

 \end{corollary}